laipn/company-fit/README.md

   - Weakness: Meritocracy [alone](https://gap.hks.harvard.edu/paradox-meritocracy-organizations) isn't enough.
 Ask for elaboration on what determines merit.

 **Question**: "Companies do not form strict meritorious hierarchies.
 For example HR is typically silo-ed from the rest of the company.
 In what situation should we consider creating that kind of vertical silo?"

+**Question**: "What is the purpose of the technical hiearchy at the company?
+Do mechanisms exist to avoid promoting jerks?"

+_Background_

+Power has a [corrupting effect](https://pmc.ncbi.nlm.nih.gov/articles/PMC10461512/) on orgs.
+Care must be taken when creating power structures to minimize those effects.
+For example, not creating hierachy in the first place is one the reasons why [flatter orgs](https://www.tandfonline.com/doi/full/10.1080/00221309.2024.2317247) tend to be less corrupt than taller ones -- though don't mistake cause for effect in that case.
+While management requires a hierarchy for [compartmentalization](<https://en.wikipedia.org/wiki/Compartmentalization_(information_security)>) reasons, this is less justifiable in a technical hiearachy.
+The goal of this section is to assess whether a tech hiearachy is in a way that does not select jerks.

+_Common answers_:

+- Projects are delivered top-down.
+Project leads are assigned to those at appropriate tech levels.
+  - Weakness: Requires people to ascend the tech hiearachy in order to work on fun problems.
+Difficulty is also determined by management and smart engineers can exploit this. e.g. sandbagging
+- Promotion requires delivering value to a company.
+Seniority is incentive for employees to work on projects more valuable to the company.
+  - Weakness: Requires HR to be able to align tech skills with business needs and so is likely to promote people with better tech skills.
+- Tech hierarchy is meritocratic.
+Higher level indicates higher technical skill.
+Tech leads are involved in the promo process.
+  - Weakness: Less alignment with business needs.
+Hard to determine what "technical skill" implies.
+- Promotion level has no actual power (implicit or otherwise)

+  - Weakness: How do technical disagreements get resolved?

+- [ ] One or multiple of answers above were given. <_List answers_>
+- [ ] Complexities understood.
+- [ ] Additional novelty present. <_Describe Them_>

 ### Tech Debt Attitudes